-Friendships are one of life’s greatest joys, with it we find someone we can share our heart with — someone who understands and accepts us just the way we are.
-It is a tremendous gift when we can have deep friendship with someone from the opposite sex.
+Friendships are one of life’s greatest joys.
+Finding someone we can share our heart with — someone who understands and accepts us just the way we are is priceless.
+When we can have a deep friendship with someone from the opposite sex, it is a tremendous gift.
 There is so much to learn and respect about both genders.
-But at times these opposite sex friendships can also be a great challenge.
+But at times these opposite-sex friendships can also be a great challenge.
 One of the most exciting, but frightening, barriers a friendship faces is when one person falls in love with their best friend of the opposite sex.
-The feelings are so intense, and the fear of revealing them can be paralyzing.
+The feelings are can be intense, and the fear of revealing them can be paralyzing.

 The Gut-wrenching Challenges to Secretly Loving your Best Friend

 Laura reveals the gut-wrenching challenges she’s facing being secretly in love with her best guy friend: It’s been really hard because sometimes it seems like he likes me and sometimes it seems very obvious that we’re just friends.
 It’s torn my heart up on several occasions.
 I’m currently trying to get over him, because it’s just too hard to love him from a distance.
 I don’t want to lose our friendship as we’ve been through a lot together in the years we’ve known each other, but I’d rather save my heart for someone who I know is going to give me his heart fully in return.

 It’s okay to have feelings of love because of the trust you share with your best friend, but that doesn’t necessarily mean you are in love.
 But it does mean you have the ingredients to develop awesome love which could turn into great marriage.
 Someone once said great friends make great lovers.
 The longer you’re friends, the more stable your relationship is going to be.